filcuc/dotherside/README.md

 ## Supported features:
 * Creation of custom QObject and inject in a qml QtQuick view (both Nim and D)
 * Slot and Signal creation for the following types int, bool, string (both Nim and D)
-* Creation of properties for databinding (Nim only.
-D implementation is ongoing)
+* Creation of properties for databinding (both Nim and D)